searxng/searx-instances/README.md

 ```

 Here is it possible to modify the yaml, the commit message and validate or delete the whole buffer to cancel.

+### Add a new instance to be tracked for their uptime without adding it on the public list
+Add the website on https://github.com/searxng/searx-instances-uptime/blob/master/.upptimerc-custom.yml